-Mollie's disapproval was probably one reason for Sam's moving to San Francisco.
-There he continued living the good life; the name Mark Twain had, as Sam had boasted in his letter, became known on the West Coast.
+The name Mark Twain had, as Sam had boasted in his letter, became known on the West Coast.
 On the strength of his new reputation, he was engaged to write travel letters on a pleasure trip to the Sandwich Islands.
 The trip provided him with an abundance of material for something, and he finally decided to try lecturing, giving his first lecture October 2, 1866.
 Its success enabled him to continue lecturing throughout California and Nevada.
-He then started to plan a trip around the world, writing letters for the Alta California, but first he traveled home to see his family.11 While visiting Jane in Pamela's home in St. Louis, he saw the announcement for the Quaker City trip, and made arrangements with the Alta to finance his passage on the expedition.12 Once more he left home, sailing on June 8, 1869.13 One of his longer letters to his family, written September 1, 1867, contained the request that they check to see if all his letters had been published.
-He listed them and at that point he had written thirty seven letters for the Alta, three for the New York Herald and five for the Tribune, and planned to write two or three more for the Alta.14 This would make a total of fortyfive letters in three months; it is no wonder that he neglected writing to his family.
+He then started to plan a trip around the world, writing letters for the Alta California, but first he traveled home to see his family.
+While visiting Jane in Pamela's home in St. Louis, he saw the announcement for the Quaker City trip, and made arrangements with the Alta to finance his passage on the expedition.
+Once more he left home, sailing on June 8, 1869.
+Letters home, during this trip, were brief.
+Twain, in all probability, felt that his mother could get a complete account of his adventures by reading his travel letters, published in the Alta and in the New York Tribune.
+On June 7, 1867, he expressed what was to be his problem in keeping up with personal correspondence, saying: "I haven't got anything to write, else I would write it.
+I have just written myself clear out in letters to the Alta. . . . " One of his longer letters to his family, written September 1, 1867, contained the request that they check to see if all his letters had been published.
+He listed them and at that point he had written thirty seven letters for the Alta, three for the New York Herald and five for the Tribune, and planned to write two or three more for the Alta.
+This would make a total of forty five letters in three months; it is no wonder that he neglected writing to his family.